Keenan144/spygame/README.md

 ### This is a scavenger hunt
 Go to app/db/seeds.rb to change the riddles and codes.
 You can also add more tasks there if needed.
 ## to change background image

--Go to app/public/css/application.css
+* Go to app/public/css/application.css
--comment out background-color: #fff;
+* comment out background-color: #fff;
--add a png image to app/public/imgs
+* add a png image to app/public/imgs
--then change the url("/imgs/YOUR_IMAGE.jpg")
+* then change the url("/imgs/YOUR_IMAGE.jpg")

 ```html

 body{
   /*background-color: #fff;*/
   background: url("/imgs/YOUR_IMAGE.jpg") no-repeat center center fixed;
 }

 ```

 # How to use (localhost)

 1 Clone [this repo](https://github.com/Keenan144/spygame.git) to your desired location and navigate into it